wisniewskikr/chrisblog-it-java-springboot/arichitectures/event-driven/stream/kafka/kraft/springboot-kafka-bitnami-docker-compose/README.md

 USAGE DOCKER COMPOSE (RECOMMENDED)
 ----------------------------------

-> **Usage Docker Compse** means all services are started as Docker containers definied in "docker-compose/with-custom-services/docker-compose.yaml" file.
+> **Usage Docker Compse** means all services are started as Docker containers definied in Docker Compose file.

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.